Jack-H-Laverick/MiMeMo/README.md

 <br/>

-As expected for an R package, the navbar contains links to an index of documented functions and a change log.
+The navbar contains links to an index of documented functions and a change log.

 To document the wider work happening as part of MiMeMo you can find a link to an overview of the different data sources being synthesised.